"I fell totally into that thing Vic Godard said 'We oppose All Rock N Roll', Avoid all these cliches"

 October 2012 saw the release of "Live & Rare: Vol 2" on the GNU label, Vic also played a new Marc Riley 6Music session and shows with The Sexual Objects in London, Newcastle, Manchester & Glasgow.

-2013 Future plans include the release of '1979 NOW' an Edwyn Collins produced project that will finally see the infamous Subway Sect post-punk/Northern Soul infused set of 79 released as an album including the 'Caught In Midstream/You Bring Out The Demon In Me' single.
+2013 also included work on '1979 NOW' an Edwyn Collins produced project that will hopefully finally see the infamous Subway Sect post-punk/Northern Soul infused set of 79 released as an album including the 'Caught In Midstream/You Bring Out The Demon In Me' single.

-Subway Sect will be touring and recording in 2013 as Vic Godard, Kevin Younger, Mark Braby, Paul Cook (ex Sex Pistols), Paul Myers (of the original Sect) & Yusuf B'layachi.
+Subway Sect toured and recorded in 2013 as Vic Godard, Kevin Younger, Mark Braby, Paul Cook (ex Sex Pistols), Paul Myers (of the original Sect) & Yusuf B'layachi.
+Vic also recorded and played with Barcelona's 'Mates Mates' & Glasgow's Sexual Objects.